alexkapele/finding_donors/README.md

 ### Description

 In this project, different supervised learning techniques have been explored with the aim of developing a model that can accurately predict whether an individual is earning more than $50K/yr and is therefore more likely to donate money to a non-profit organisation.
-An AdaBoost classifier was chosen as the most applicable model for this application and was fine-tuned to reach an accuracy of 87% on the test dataset.
+An AdaBoost classifier was chosen as the most appropriate model for this application and was fine-tuned to reach an accuracy of 87% on the test dataset.

 ### Data